Do you ever notice patterns in people? Discover the reason behind it in this complete guide on the 7 universal archetypes.

 Through self-study, you can better know your purpose on this planet so you can serve in an authentic way.
 Soon, everything will begin to make sense and you’ll begin to connect the dots in places you could have never imagined.
 Your archetype has been passed down across lives—it is your soul’s calling.
 Finding your archetype is an incredible experience because finally you can know what you were put on this planet to do.
 So without further adieu, let’s explore each role.

-Again, the seven roles of the Michael Teachings are:
+Again, the seven universal archetypes or roles of the Michael Teachings are:

 Servers feel a lot and that’s what makes them so beautiful.
 The pain of the world is their pain too and they were brought on this planet to alleviate suffering.
 The server’s role is SO CRUCIAL.
 Without servers, the human race would not look out for each other nearly as much as they should.
 Servers were born with a natural propensity to help because that is what the world needs.